Five of the best winter walks in Devon

 Abbeyford Woods

-Abbeyford Woods offers some of the best accessible woodland walks in Devon.
-With a network of compacted paths, it’s suitable for wheelchairs, pushchairs and relaxed winter strolls.
+Abbeyford Woods is fantastic for walkers and ramblers of all abilities.
+With a network of solid paths, it’s suitable for wheelchairs, pushchairs and relaxed winter strolls.

-There are multiple route options, from riverside walks and sections of the Tarka Trail to deeper woodland paths.
-Seasonal colour, peaceful surroundings and abundant wildlife - including roe deer, red deer and buzzards - make this a lively place to explore year-round.
+There are plenty of route options, from riverside walks and sections of the Tarka Trail to deeper woodland paths.
+Seasonal colour, peaceful surroundings and abundant wildlife - including roe deer, red deer and buzzards - make this a lively and vibrant place to explore year-round!

 1 of 4

 This peaceful Dart Valley Trail walk is a must for anyone staying in Kingswear or near Dartmoor.
-You can take a water taxi between Kingswear and Dartmouth, making this a flexible and enjoyable route.
+Take a water taxi between Kingswear and Dartmouth to enjoy the natural scenery in comfort.

-The walk is moderately challenging, with a few uphill sections, but it’s gentler than many coastal paths.
-In winter, the riverside setting feels especially tranquil.
+The walk is moderately challenging, with a few uphill stretches, but it's a gentler journey than many other coastal paths.
+In winter, the quiet riverside setting allows moments of stillness to savour the serenity.

-At Greenway, take time to explore Agatha Christie’s former summer home, where she wrote several of her novels.
-The estate also features woodland trails and a café, perfect for warming up after your walk.
+At Greenway, take time to explore Agatha Christie’s former summer home, where she composed several of her novels.
+The estate also features woodland trails to wander and a café for warming up after your walk.

 1 of 4

-Winter walking in Devon is bound to boost your endorphins and with a little preparation, it can be a regular activity.
+Winter walks in Devon are bound to boost your endorphins!
+And with a little preparation, they can be a regular part of your routine.

 “Dartmoor offers breathtaking views and peace in abundance.
 Weather conditions can change so wear waterproof clothing, extra layers and boots you can walk in comfortably.
 Also, bring water and food for the journey.
 And enjoy!”